jalasoft/CNGroup-homework-calculator/README.md

 # Calculator
 A command line application performing arithmetical operations described in an external file.

+## How to build the application

+Invoke maven phase `package` and use the newly created jar file `Calculator-1.0-SNAPSHOT.jar` to run the application.

 ## How to run the application

 The application is based on *Spring* *Boot*.
 It uses several external libraries.
 Exception the *Spring*